silvagan/pencil-vs-erasers/README.md

-### This is a 3D FPS game where your main purpose is to keep the biggest postion of the page covered in paint possible whilst fighting off waves of angry destructive erasers.
+### This is a 3D FPS game where your main purpose is to keep the biggest portion of the page covered in paint possible whilst fighting off waves of angry destructive erasers.

 ## Game start
 when you begin the game you are placed on the notebook page: